LoveDaisy/path_and_halo/README.md

 # Path and halo

 It is a simple try.

-It is quite straight to trace rays from sun to crystal, and trace every refraction and reflection in crystal, and finally we get the halo image.
+As we know, it is quite straight to trace rays from sun to crystal, and trace every refraction and reflection in crystal, and finally we get the halo image.

-And what if we do this in a backword way?
-We collect all possible ray path through a crystal, and when we want to check and render halo, we pick a right ray path from the pre-computed bank and check its intensity, then we set it as the intensity of the point in the image.
+And what if we do this in a vice versa way?
+Say, if we are able to collect/compute and store all possible ray path through a crystal in a bank, then when we want to query a intensity at a given direction, we simply filter out those raypaths that make rays along this direction, and sum them up to get the intensity.

 That is the motivation of this project.

-## Quick start

-I use a thirdparty library to deal with EALPix grids, see [acknowledgement](#acknowledgement).
-So you must put path of MEALPix to matlab system path in order to use them.

-`test_packages.m` makes some basic tests.

-`render_halo_image.m` set up a simple configuration for a crystal and sun, and run the calculation. *WARNING* it is **VERY LOW**.

-## Acknowledgement

-I use a matlab version HEALPix algorithm, called MEALPix.
-It is forked from https://sourceforge.net/projects/mealpix/
+I originally write in MATLAB, and I am working on re-write in C++.
+Check folder `matlab` and `cpp` for detail.